Accent Modification & Clarity – Communicate Confidently Without Losing Your Identity

 Vocal hygiene to look after your voice.

-Voice coaching can support you with preventative techniques so that you do not lose your voice, feel strain or discomfort.
-It can also support you with finding your voice as a teacher - to free your voice and speech of habits that impact on your self confidence such as speaking too fast, mumbling, speaking too quietly or unclear pronunciation.
+We can also support you with finding your voice as a teacher - to free your voice and speech of habits that impact on your self confidence such as speaking too fast, mumbling, speaking too quietly or unclear pronunciation.
 Habits are hard to break but Voice & Speech Coaching UK can provide you with strategies to change the way you communicate to be your true self.

 Can I have voice therapy with the NHS?